godbade/advertisement_discord_bot_py/README.md

-    ENTER YOUR DISCORD BOT TOKEN IN LAST LINE bot usage:
+    ENTER YOUR DISCORD BOT TOKEN IN LAST LINE
+    USE !lang en for eng lang and !lang ru for rus lang bot usage:
     !anns text - bot will send your text to current channel !anns #channel text - bot wiil send your message to inserted channel